 A climb of Mt.
 Assiniboine with a certified Yamnuska mountain guide can be the experience of a lifetime.
 If you’d like to climb Mt.
-Assiniboine with a Yamnuska guide this prospectus will give you a sense for what is is about.
+Assiniboine with a Yamnuska guide this prospectus will give you a sense of what it is about.
 Once decided, we can confirm arrangements for this terrific Canadian mountaineering adventure.

 Climbing time is anywhere from 12 to 15 hours return from the Hind Hut.

-Weather Note: Given its elevation and position on the divide, Mt Assiniboine is subject to lightening storms, snow, high winds, poor visibility and squalls.
-Snow can fall mid summer and the mountain can be out of condition for days or weeks at a time.
-If the conditions are not ideal for a summit attempt, we can opt to use the time to to climb local rock or alpine objectives.
+Weather Note: Given its elevation and position on the divide, Mt Assiniboine is subject to lightning storms, snow, high winds, poor visibility and squalls.
+Snow can fall mid-summer and the mountain can be out of condition for days or weeks at a time.
+If the conditions are not ideal for a summit attempt, we can opt to use the time to climb local rock or alpine objectives.
 Please see additional information under our logistics tab.

 A federal 5% Goods & Services (GST) is not included.
 It is possible to hike out and not use the helicopter, which will reduce the price accordingly should you choose this option.

 - Three-day for one person: $3325.
 Friday to Sunday, Wednesday to Friday.

 - Four-day for one person: $3935.
 Sunday to Wednesday.

 - Five-day for one person: $4645.
 Wednesday to Sunday.